hanleymark/gpt-clone/README.md

 ## About

-GPT-Clone is a simple, vanilla front-end implementation for ChatGPT, specifically designed for FAC29b Unschool.
+GPT-Clone is a simple, vanilla front-end implementation for ChatGPT, specifically designed as an exercise for Founders and Coders Foundation programme.
 This project utilizes OpenAI's API to facilitate interactive chat capabilities.

 ## Features